 4. Updating Review (Optional)

 (a) Verify that design and licensing documents have either been updated or are in the process of being updated to reflect the modifications.
-Examples of design documents which could be affected by odifications are: UFSAR, drawings, supporting calculations and analyses, plant equipment lists, and vendor manuals.
+Examples of design documents which could be affected by modifications are: UFSAR, drawings, supporting calculations and analyses, plant equipment lists, and vendor manuals.

 (b) Verify that significant plant procedures, such as normal, abnormal, and emergency operating procedures, testing and surveillance procedures, and licensed operator training manuals are updated to reflect the effects of the modification prior to being used.

-(c) If the plant modification added or deleted functions that could affect the plant specific worksheets, inform the Regional .
+(c) If the plant modification added or deleted functions that could affect the plant specific significance determination process worksheets, inform the Regional Senior Reactor Analyst.

 02.03 Problem Identification and Resolution.
 Verify that problems associated with modifications are being identified by the licensee at an appropriate threshold and are properly addressed for resolution in the licensee corrective action program.
-See Inspection Procedure (IP) 71152, "Identification and Resolution," for additional guidance.
+See Inspection Procedure (IP) 71152, "Problem Identification and Resolution," for additional guidance.
 (Optional) In addition to the above, verify appropriateness of the corrective actions for selected sample of problems documented by the licensee involving plant modifications.

 71111.18-03 INSPECTION GUIDANCE